St. Bartholomew's Day massacre: Paris

-In the Holy Innocents' Cemetery, on Sunday, 24, at noon, a hawthorn bush, that had withered for months, began to green again near an image of the Virgin.
-That was interpreted by the Parisians as a sign of divine blessing and approval to these multiple murders, and on the same day at night, a group led by Guise in person dragged Admiral Coligny from his bed, killed him, and threw his body out of a window.
+In the Holy Innocents' Cemetery, on 24 August at noon, a hawthorn bush, that had withered for months, began to green again near an image of the Virgin.
+That was interpreted by the Parisians as a sign of divine blessing and approval to these multiple murders, and that night, a group led by Guise in person dragged Admiral Coligny from his bed, killed him, and threw his body out of a window.
 The terrified Huguenot nobles in the building initially put up a fight, hoping to save the life of their leader, but Coligny himself seemed unperturbed.
 According to the contemporary French historian Jacques Auguste de Thou, one of Coligny's murderers was struck by how calmly he accepted his fate, and remarked that "he never saw anyone less afraid in so great a peril, nor die more steadfastly".

 The tension that had been building since the Peace of St. Germain now exploded in a wave of popular violence.
 The common people began to hunt Protestants throughout the city, including women and children.
 Chains were used to block streets so that Protestants could not escape from their houses.
 The bodies of the dead were collected in carts and thrown into the Seine.
 The massacre in Paris lasted three days despite the king's attempts to stop it.
 Holt concludes that "while the general massacre might have been prevented, there is no evidence that it was intended by any of the elites at court", listing a number of cases where Catholic courtiers intervened to save individual Protestants who were not in the leadership.
 Recent research by Jérémie Foa, investigating the prosopography suggests that the massacres were carried by a group of militants who had already made out lists of Protestants deserving extermination, and the mass of the population, whether approving or disapproving, were not directly involved.

 The two leading Huguenots, Henry of Navarre and his cousin the Prince of Condé (respectively aged 19 and 20), were spared as they pledged to convert to Catholicism; both would eventually renounce their conversions when they managed to escape Paris.
 According to some interpretations, the survival of these Huguenots was a key point in Catherine's overall scheme, to prevent the House of Guise from becoming too powerful.

-On August 26, the king and court established the official version of events by going to the Paris Parlement.
+On 26 August, the king and court established the official version of events by going to the Paris Parlement.
 "Holding a lit de justice, Charles declared that he had ordered the massacre in order to thwart a Huguenot plot against the royal family."
 A jubilee celebration, including a procession, was then held, while the killings continued in parts of the city.